For John Wayne’s Birthday

-Another thing I want to mention about John Wayne, and then I’ll get to Didion: I have been writing about actors for a long time.
+I have been writing about actors for a long time.
 I write about all kinds of actors.
-People show up here and comment on their favorite moments, their favorite movies, the roles they loved of whatever actor I’m talking about.
+People show up here and comment on their favorite moments, their favorite movies, the roles they loved of this or that actor.
 But when I have written about John Wayne, people show up and tell me about themselves.
 In this, John Wayne stands (almost) alone.
 Yes, people talk about the movies they loved, but more people show up and say, “He makes me think of my grandfather …” “He makes me think of my father …” “My father loved John Wayne …” The reactions to John Wayne, then, are ultimately personal in a way that is unique.
-And the only other person I have written about that engenders that same kind of personal response is Elvis Presley.
-People certainly show up and talk about Elvis’ movies, music, etc. But more often than not, I hear about the Aunt who had a shrine to the King, the grandmother who said “Elvis really loved his mother”, the father who fell in love with Elvis when he heard Elvis’ gospel music… People talk about Elvis, yes.
+And the only other person I have written about that brings that same kind of personal response is Elvis Presley.
+People certainly show up and talk about Elvis’ movies, music, etc. But more often than not, I hear about the Aunt who had a shrine to the King, the grandmother who said “Elvis really loved his mother”, the father who fell in love with Elvis when he heard Elvis’ gospel music… People talk about Elvis the artist, yes.
 But what they are really talking about is themselves.
 It’s one of the reasons that I think Elvis is hard to get a handle on, culturally and critically.

 The same thing is true of John Wayne.

-One of my favorite actresses is Jean Arthur, and I have written a lot about her, and people just LOVE this woman.
+One of my favorite actresses is Jean Arthur, and I have written a lot about her, and people LOVE this woman.
 Any time I write about her, people come pouring out of the woodwork.
-But they talk about her roles, her relationships with directors, favorite movies … they don’t talk about themselves.
+But they talk about her roles, favorite movies … they don’t talk about themselves.
 The same is true for Cary Grant, another favorite of mine, and clearly a favorite of a lot of people.
 Cary Grant gets under your skin, his fans are some of the most loyal fans in the universe, but what we talk about when we talk about Grant is his acting, his persona, his roles, his movie star mystique.